-Quinnipiac’s Center for Teaching and Learning is a network of faculty and staff who work to improve the quality of student learning by exploring the principles of effective teaching, supporting scholarship and encouraging communication and collaboration across campus.
-The center aims to transform the Quinnipiac learning experience for students and faculty while working in tandem with Writing Across the Curriculum and the Research and Writing Institute.
+Quinnipiac's Center for Teaching and Learning is a network of faculty and staff, who work to improve the quality of student learning by exploring the principles of effective teaching, supporting scholarship and encouraging communication and collaboration across our three campuses.
+The center also works closely with the offices of Academic and Student Affairs to support major campus initiatives.

-- Workshops on a variety of pedagogical topics, including civility in and out of the classroom, lecturing techniques, active learning, flipped classrooms, discussion, etc.
+- Workshops on a variety of pedagogical topics, including civility in and out of the classroom, lecturing techniques, active learning, flipped classrooms, critical thinking and writing strategies, etc.

-- Individual consultation with faculty on effective pedagogy, including department-based consulting
+- Individual and departmental consultation with faculty on effective pedagogy

 - Classroom observations for all faculty for preparation of promotion and tenure files